-Providers:

-Security:

-Access a personal supercomputer through the web with just a few lines of code.
-Get started with the documentation, developer tutorials, and free compute.
+Providers: Any person or institution can provide compute for the Distributed Computer as easily as signing in to a web account.
+The array of hardware that can be accessed is vast, ranging from workstation CPUs to the GPUs in a corporate datacentre.

+It is possible for providers to build their own private cloud using a DCP Compute Group and also supply the Distributed Computer.
+Some may also consume resources from other providers during periods of high traffic, or donate spare cycles for non-profit initiatives.

+Security: There are multiple levels of security in DCP.
+Developers can choose to send sensitive workloads to datacentres with appropriate security and location certificates.
+Compute Groups multiply the cycles available on-premises so sensitive data never has to leave the four walls.

+Workloads from different developers running on the same device are secure from each other as well as the hardware providers, because the DCP Sandbox does not permit I/O. In the near future, different degrees of Homomorphic Encryption will also be integrated.

-Economics of the Compute Economy
+The Cost of Compute

-As data and compute requirements continue to rise exponentially, there is tremendous demand for scarce compute resources.
-The Distributed Computer refactors the economics of compute to favor the developer, not the corporation.
+There is tremendous competition for scarce resources at a time when demand is rising exponentially.
+The Distributed Computer flips the economics of computing so that both the developer and the corporation can win by:

+<New Image>

-Increased Compute Supply
+Increasing the Supply

-The Distributed Compute securely connects every digital device from gaming GPUs to x86 servers.
-Public clouds combined with previously private networks are all accessible, representing more compute than the largest providers individually.

-Perfectly Competive Environment

-Compute is fungible with write once, run anywhere functionality.
-There are no special characteristics to make any one provider superior from the developers view, making the compute market productively and allocatively efficient.
+DCP combines public clouds with previously inaccessible private networks like universities to access more cores, all while recapturing huge amounts of wasted cycles.
+No cloud is as powerful as every cloud.

+<New Image>

+Creating Perfect Competition

+Perfect competition is the opposite of a monopoly where price is set by pure supply and demand.
+Since compute is fungible with DCP, providers are nearly equal from the developer’s point of view and therefore the market is productively efficient.

+<New Image>

 Transparent Price Discovery

 DCP's scheduling algorithms quantify the true economic costs of compute, and put participants on an equal playing field.
-This allows the true intersection of supply and demand to be known, giving developers more dedicated
+Because of this, developers can be confident knowing they are not overpaying while providers are not underselling their infrastructure.

 The Supply & Demand Economics

 These economic elements can be visualized in the following chart.
 At present, there is only a small quantity of core years provided at a low price which are primarily reserved for researchers.
-The vast majority of public cloud CPU and GPU resources are priced high above what developers in the long-tail need.
+The vast majority of public cloud CPU and GPU resources are priced high above what most need.

-The Distributed Computer encourages low cost providers of compute to run your workloads.
-You can now access everything from edge compute to AMD EPYC processors previously only used by corporations.
+The Distributed Computer encourages low cost providers of compute to run your workloads, and also encourages existing cloud companies to sell excess capacity at a discount.
 DCP enables all kinds of developers to experiment and scale big.

-From training highly compute-intensive ML models to computational mathematics, build it on the Distributed Computer.
+From hyperparameter searches to bioinformatics and everything beyond, build it on the Distributed Computer.

-Distributed Compute Labs partners with several institutions to bring accessible compute to the researchers, scientists, and non-profits who need it.
+Distributed Compute Labs partners with several institutions to bring accessible compute to the people who need it.

-Please contact the core developer team with details about your project and how much compute is required, and we may be able to support.
+Please contact the core developer team with details about your project.
+We may be able to find incredibly discounted or even free hardware for you.

 Contribute Compute Power

-The Distributed Computer is a two-sided marketplace.
-Join and earn compute as easily as opening a web page - DCP workers operate through a browser, or they can act as standalone Node.js daemons for Linux, Windows, and OS X. By powering someone else's applications during your hardware's idle period, you could be accelerating your own in periods of compute-intensive load.
+You can join and earn compute as easily as opening a web page.
+DCP workers operate both through the browser or as standalone Node.js daemons for Linux, Windows, and OS X. By powering someone else's applications during your hardware's idle period, you could be accelerating your own when you need it most.
 You may operate on an entirely volunteer basis, or set an amount to cover the cost of your network and compute resources.

-Forced Capacity Limits

-DCP executes on your local device in a completely non-interference way.
+Access Criteria

+DCP does not interfere with core operations on your hardware.
 You can set it to use only a portion of idle capacity, work only during certain hours, or both.

-Fine-Grained Control
+Control by Preference